johnmcneilstudio/design-skills/brands/Trinet/DESIGN.md

 `#FD5000`

 Use for focused campaign moments and calls to action.
 It should feel intentional when it occupies a large area.

+The supplied wordmark uses its own embedded logo orange, `#E14700`.
+Always use the supplied logo artwork rather than recoloring or rebuilding it with the campaign orange.

 ### Secondary color